jnthn/p6-io-socket-async-ssl/README.md

 For control over the ciphers that may be used, pass the `ciphers` argument to `connect`.
 It should be a string in [OpenSSL cipher list format](https://www.openssl.org/docs/man1.0.2/apps/ciphers.html).

+If wishing to view encrypted traffic with a tool such as Wireshark for debugging purposes, pass a filename to `ssl-key-log-file`.
+Session keys will be written to this log file, and Wireshark can then be configured to introspect the encrypted traffic (Preferences -> Protocols -> TLS -> (Pre-)-Master-Secret log filename).
+Note that this key exposure compromises the security of the session!

 ## Server

 The `listen` method returns a `Supply` that, when tapped, will start an SSL